mskilab-org/nf-gos/README.md

 > provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

 ### Discussion of expected fields in input file and expected inputs for each `--step`

 A typical sample sheet can populate with all or some of the column names as shown below.
-The pipeline will use the information provided in the samplesheet and the tools specified in the run to parsimoniously run the steps of the pipeline to generate all remaining outputs.
+The pipeline will use the information provided in the samplesheet to parsimoniously run the steps of the pipeline to generate all remaining outputs.

 **N.B You do not need to supply all the columns in the table below.
 The table represents all the possible inputs that can be passed.
 If you are starting from BAMs just pass `bam` and `bai` columns.
 If you are starting from FASTQs, pass `fastq1` (and `fastq2` for paired reads).
 If you have already generated other outputs, you may pass them as well to prevent the pipeline from running tools for which you already have outputs.**